sweetsmint/Composition_Java/README.md

 ## Files of interest

-I recommend checking out most files and searching the code base for `TODO:`, but please review the `
+I recommend checking out most files and searching the code base for `TODO:`, but please review the `.env` and `run` files before diving into the rest of the code and customizing it.
+Also, you should hold off on changing a